kristianmandrup/bitbucket-api-v2/docs/Authentication.md

 To get the access token, use the `getAccessToken` function by [@tpettersen](https://bitbucket.org/tpettersen/bitbucket-auth-token/).

-The function is available in [bitbucket-auth](https://github.com/kristianmandrup/bitbucket-auth)
+A sample function `getAccessToken` is available in [bitbucket-auth](https://github.com/kristianmandrup/bitbucket-auth)

 ```js
 import {